Gottfried Wilhelm Leibniz: Librarian

 Later in Leibniz's career (after the death of von Boyneburg), Leibniz moved to Paris and accepted a position as a librarian in the Hanoverian court of Johann Friedrich, Duke of Brunswick-Luneburg.
 Leibniz's predecessor, Tobias Fleischer, had already created a cataloging system for the Duke's library but it was a clumsy attempt.
 At this library, Leibniz focused more on advancing the library than on the cataloging.
 For instance, within a month of taking the new position, he developed a comprehensive plan to expand the library.
 He was one of the first to consider developing a core collection for a library and felt "that a library for display and ostentation is a luxury and indeed superfluous, but a well-stocked and organized library is important and useful for all areas of human endeavor and is to be regarded on the same level as schools and churches".
-Unfortunately, Leibniz lacked the funds to develop the library in this manner.
+Leibniz lacked the funds to develop the library in this manner.
 After working at this library, by the end of 1690 Leibniz was appointed as privy-councilor and librarian of the Bibliotheca Augusta at Wolfenbüttel.
 It was an extensive library with at least 25,946 printed volumes.
 At this library, Leibniz sought to improve the catalog.
 He was not allowed to make complete changes to the existing closed catalog, but was allowed to improve upon it so he started on that task immediately.
 He created an alphabetical author catalog and had also created other cataloging methods that were not implemented.
 While serving as librarian of the ducal libraries in Hanover and Wolfenbüttel, Leibniz effectively became one of the founders of library science.
-Seemingly, Leibniz paid a good deal of attention to the classification of subject matter, favoring a well-balance library covering a host of numerous subjects and interests.
-Leibniz, for example, proposed the following classification system in the Otivm Hanoveranvm Sive Miscellanea (1737).
+Seemingly, Leibniz paid a good deal of attention to the classification of subject matter, favouring a well-balanced library covering a host of numerous subjects and interests.
+Leibniz, for example, proposed the following classification system in the Otivm Hanoveranvm Sive Miscellanea (1737):